magletdinov/training/docs/basic_training/rnaseq_pipeline.md

 This will be done using a series of seven scripts, each of which builds on the previous to create a complete workflow.
 You can find these in the tutorial folder (`script1.nf` - `script7.nf`).
 These scripts will make use of third-party tools that are known by bioinformaticians but that may be new to you so we'll briefly introduce them below.

-1. [Salmon](https://combine-lab.github.io/salmon/) is a tool for quantifying molecules known as transcripts through a type of data called RNA-seq data.
+1. [Salmon](https://combine-lab.github.io/salmon/) is a tool for quantifying molecules known as transcripts through a type of data called RNA-seq data. # salmon is not installed in the current conda environment in Gitpod
 2. [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a tool to perform quality control for high throughput sequence data.
 You can think of it as a way to assess the quality of your data.
 3. [MultiQC](https://multiqc.info) searches a given directory for analysis logs and compiles a HTML report.
 It's a general use tool, perfect for summarizing the output from numerous bioinformatics tools.